 The SpongeBob SquarePants Movie is, well, a movie based on theNickelodeon cartoon SpongeBob SquarePants.
 And as expected for a movie based on one of Nickelodeon's programs, it's a big damn one.In the film, Mr. Krabs opens up a second Krusty Krab restaurant, and SpongeBob is heavily anticipating being promoted to manager of the new restaurant.
 But to his dismay, Squidward gets the job instead because SpongeBob is supposedly not mature enough for the job.
 Meanwhile, Plankton finally stops fooling around and enacts his greatest plan to steal the secret Krabby Patty formula — he steals King Neptune's crown, sends it to the dangerous Shell City, and frames Mr. Krabs for it.
 When Neptune finds his crown missing, he crashes the Krusty Krab 2 and charges Krabs for the theft, but SpongeBob is willing to travel to Shell City to retrieve the crown, so Neptune gives him six days to find it, during which he has Krabs frozen.While SpongeBob and Patrick head off on their adventure, Plankton makes it past the frozen Krabs and successfully steals the Krabby Patty formula.
 He then gives away bucket-helmets with all the Krabby Patties he sells, which then turn his customers into his monument-building slaves.
 Can SpongeBob and Patrick successfully retrieve Neptune's crown and save Bikini Bottom...?Series creator Stephen Hillenburg intended for the movie to serve as a Grand Finale to the series, but Executive Meddling got in the way of that.
 Many fans widely accept it and consider it a spectacular love letter to the original series.
 It also received mixed positive critical reception, earning a 68% on Rotten Tomatoes.
 Which may not sound like much, but it's pretty damn good for a Nick movie.
-A sequel has been greenlit for release on February 7, 2015.
+A sequel has been greenlit for release on February 7, 2015, currently titled The SpongeBob Movie: Sponge Out of Water.
 The writers from Kung Fu Panda 2are coming on board to pen the screenplay, and current showrunner Paul Tibbitt is set to direct the animated sequences, while Sky High director Mike Mitchell is on board to direct the live-action sequences.Shares a Character Sheet with the series.

 Always a Bigger Boot: Just as Dennis is about to stomp on Spongebob and Patrick with hugely spiked boots, a larger boot stomps on him, seemingly killing him.
 Unfortunately, it's the diver's boot...